PatHightree/SpaceNavigator/Assets/SpaceNavigator/README.txt

 Platform support
 ----------------
-The driver supports Unity 3 and 4, both Indie and Pro versions.
+The driver supports both Unity Indie and Pro versions.
 At the moment it is windows-only, but the code is right here https://github.com/PatHightree/SpaceNavigator.
 Who knows, somebody with a mac might just step in and code the mac implementation.
 I've prepared the code to make this as painless as possible, just subclass the SpaceNavigator class.